-A Needs Assessment Questionnaire (villagers/residents of targeted areas) Less than 1 hour 1hour - 2 hours Section A - Demographic Information More than 4 hours 1.
+A Needs Assessment Questionnaire (villagers/residents of targeted areas) Less than 1 hour 1 hour - 2 hours 2 hours - 4 hours Section A - Demographic Information More than 4 hours 1.
 Which area do you come from?
 Binga Buhera 14.
-Whose responsibility is it to fetch water for your home Shared responsibility Mother 2.
+Whose responsibility is it to fetch water for your homestead?
+Shared responsibility Mother The girl child 2.
 Which ward do you reside in?
-3. What is your gender?
-Male Prefer not to say All the children 15.
-Are there any costs involved in fetching water for your Yes No 4.
+Shared responsibility Mother The girl child 3.
+What is your gender?
+Male Female Prefer not to say 15.
+Are there any costs involved in fetching water for your household?
+Yes No 4.
 In which age group do you belong?
-16 - 25 16.
+16-25 $26-35$ $36-60$ over 60 16.
 Do you own any cattle or other livestock?
-Yes No 5.
+Yes 5.
 What is your marital status?
 Married Single Divorced widowed 17.
-Where do you get drinking water for your cattle or oth River well borehole 6.
+Where do you get drinking water for your cattle or other livestock?
+River well borehole tapped water 6.
 How big is your family?
-3 and below 4-6 above 6 18.
+3 and below $4-6$ above 6 18.
 Do you own a vegetable gardern?
 Yes No 7.
 What is your main source of livelihood?
 19. If your answer is yes, where is your garden located?
-Near the river banks 8.
+Near the river banks close to my homestead 8.
 Who is the breadwinner in the family?
 Father mother other In an area designated for gardens 9.
 Does any of your family members with disabilities?
 Yes No 20.
 What is the main source of water for your garden?
-Borehole Well River Section C - Impact of Water Usage SECTION B - WATER USAGE 21.
-Does any of your main sources of water ever run dry d 10.
+Borehole Well River Rainwater Section C - Impact of Water Usage SECTION B - WATER USAGE 21.
+Does any of your main sources of water ever run dry during the year?
+Yes No 10.
 What is your main source of water for domestic consumption?
-22. If your answer is yes, what other alternative sources of Borehole Well River Municipal 11.
+22. If your answer is yes, what other alternative sources of water do you use?
+Borehole Well River Municipal 11.
 How far away is your water source from where you stay?
-Within my homestead 23.
-Has there ever been any form of conflict between members over water?
-Yes 3km - 6km from my homestead more than 6km from my homestead 24.
-How has the way in which your draw your water af 12.
+Within my homestead Ikm - 3 km from my homestead 23.
+Has there ever been any form of conflict between your family and other community members over water?
+Yes No 3km - 6km from my homestead more than 6km from my homestead 24.
+How has the way in which your draw your water affected your relationships with your 12.
 Who owns the water source that you use?
 Communially owned Personal neighbours neighbours and other community members?
-Strengthen relationships strained r Has had no effect at all 13.
+Strengthen relationships Has had no effect at all 13.
 If the water source is not yours, how much time do you spend in a day collecting water?
-25. In your opinion, how can the water situation in the co
+25. In your opinion, how can the water situation in the community be improved?